Coherent sheaves and quantum Coulomb branches II: quiver gauge theories and knot homology: Proofs from Sections and

 Recall that the support $\supp(M)$ of a Gelfand-Tsetlin module $M$ is defined by

 Let $M$ be a simple GT module over $\EuScript{A}_{\phi}^{\operatorname{sph}, \K}. $ By \cite[Lem.
-4.11]{KWWYred}, the dimension of the Zariski closure $\dim \overline{\supp(M)}$ is the Gelfand-Kirillov dimension of $M$ itself.
+4.11]{kamnitzerLieAlgebra2024}, the dimension of the Zariski closure $\dim \overline{\supp(M)}$ is the Gelfand-Kirillov dimension of $M$ itself.

 Since $M$ is simple, if $\Ba$ is chosen so that $\Wei_{\Ba}(M)\neq 0$, all other ideals where $\Wei_{\Ba'}(M)\neq 0$ have integral difference with $\Ba'$.
-Thus, since there are only finitely many linear functions we consider the sign of, this shows that there are finitely many equivalence classes in $\supp(M)$.
-This shows that $\overline{\supp(M)}$ is the union of the Zariski closures of the equivalence classes in the support.
+Thus, since there are only finitely many linear functions we consider the sign of, this shows that there are finitely many clans in $\supp(M)$.
+This shows that $\overline{\supp(M)}$ is the union of the Zariski closures of the clans in the support.
 These are always formed by the integral points of a (possibly unbounded) polytope, and thus a finite union of affine subspaces by \cite[Prop.
 7.1.2]{MVdB}.
-This subspace is defined by the zero-set of the matter functions which take a finite number of values on the equivalence class.
+This subspace is defined by the zero-set of the matter functions which take a finite number of values on the clan.
 Just as with the polytope $P_{\hat\beta}$ in Section \ref{sec:real-variation}, you can think of this as sets of strands becoming ``locked'' to each other by the vanishing of matter functions.

 There is another appearance of this statistic which is relevant for us.
 Consider the image of $ \EuScript{A}_{\phi}^{\operatorname{sph}, \K}$ in $\End(M)$: \begin{lemma} Let $M$ be a Gelfand-Tsetlin module for $\EuScript{A}_{\phi}^{\operatorname{sph}, \K}$.
 Then